orbuluh/fundamental/README.md

-- :thinking: 1996.
+- :bulb: 1996.
 The Number of Weak Characters in the Game